HGH and Athletics

 Studies on the effects of the human growth hormone in athletic performance have been going on for at least two decades.
 These HGH studies athletes have two groups, one given human growth hormone, the other given a placebo injection.
 The results were (and continue to be) somewhat surprising.

 According to a compilation of various studies done in The Annals of Internal Medicine, the athletic prowess of the two groups showed little to no difference.
 This may lead many to believe that the human growth hormone has no purpose for athletes.
 However, it’s very clear that many athletes do use it.
 The question is why.

 While it seems clear that the hormone doesn’t directly affect performance, it may have a very prominent indirect effect.
 Its main appeal to athletes is that they can increase the amount and difficulty of their training.
 By taking it athletes are able to train more and take on a heavier load than without it.
 Therefore, their abilities increase due to the extra training they can do.

 Not only does it seem that HGH studies athletes can increase the difficulty and duration of the training and practice that they can accomplish, it also speeds up recovery time from a big event or an injury.
 In November of 2003, Outside Magazine enlisted journalist and ultra-endurance cyclist Stuart Stevens to actively search out and take the hormone as part of an undercover investigative article.
 He reported that after biking 200 miles, the very next day he felt hardly any soreness, despite being extremely sore after biking that distance in previous outings.

-While there is still much to be learned about the human growth hormone and its effects on athletic performance, it is still illegal to use HGH for any purpose other than an FDA approved medically necessary situation.
-Athletes still seem to find ways to get HGH either from disreputable doctors or on the black market.
-Whether human growth hormone works for athletes or not, there is still a lot of investigation to be done about it.
+While there is still much to be learned from HGH studies athletes and its effects on athletic performance, it is still illegal to use it for any purpose other than an FDA approved medically necessary situation.
+Athletes still seem to find ways to get it either from disreputable doctors or on the black market.
+Whether it works for athletes or not, there is still a lot of investigation to be done about it.